5honk/Netbeans/README.md

 Application: Apache NetBeans IDE 23
   Plugin: PlantUML

-  This repository contains practice projects to understand Use Cases via PlantUML
+  This repository contains practice projects to understand Use Cases and Classes for Unified Modeling Language via PlantUML